 What Zoho CRM Is Missing

-Zoho CRM does not have a built-in dialing feature like what is found in Zendesk Sell and Freshsales, nor the advanced sales pipeline customization found in Salesforce.
-Zoho also does not have as advanced real-time integrations with third-party tools like Mailchimp and Shopify, especially in lower-tier plans.
+Zoho CRM does not have a built-in calling feature like what is found in Zendesk Sell and Freshsales, instead requiring that you integrate your own third-party VoIP service.
+It also lacks the level of sales pipeline customization.
+Finally, though it does offer integration with third-party tools like Mailchimp and Shopify, Zoho does not offer the same level of two-way sync with its lower-tier plans as found in Salesforce.

 What Users Think About Zoho CRM